 Territory, Personality, and Resources

 Territory, personality, and resources impact whether or not rivalry conflict develops.
 The most important territory for a pet is YOU (the owner).
 That's flattering to think how much puppies love you.
 Access to your attention can be a biggie.
 Magic becomes quite the pester-bug whenever Seren demands lap time.
+Territorial disputes usually arise over arguments about limited resources (food, toys, litter box, beds, and more).
+Seren shows up to cage treats only when she knows Magic just finagled a taste.

 Complementary pet personalities can keep the peace, with a confident in-charge pet not challenged by a laid-back pet personality.
+Choose compatible pups to prevent problems down the road, and then introduce them properly.

 But two wannabe “top dog” types who argue over who’s in charge, or a bully-pet matched to a shrinking violet type can be misery to live with.
 Thank goodness, in my house the dog knows and accepts that the cat’s in charge—but that doesn’t stop his teasing, just like a human little brother pesters big sister.